 Graduate students in the Department of Romance Studies can spend a year abroad through one of three exchange programs.
 An exchange year abroad will “pause” a student’s degree program and will not count toward the years of financial support for which the student is eligible.
 Candidates for the exchange programs are selected in November each year by the Year Abroad Selection Committee.

-Click for more information and testimonials about each opportunity.
+Click on a tab for more information and testimonials about each opportunity.

 The Department of Romance Studies sends a graduate student in French to the Université de Montpellier III for an academic year as part of an exchange.

 Lectureship from Sept 1 through June 30, paying approximately 1150 euros per month for a 12-month period (first payment usually in early November).
 The work involved is generally in conjunction with English language courses, but it can also include American/British literature and civilization courses.
 Teaching responsibilities typically consist of working with discussion sections associated with an existing course taught by a UPV professor.
 The exact nature of these responsibilities will be made clear in meetings held at UPV after arrival.
 After ROML communicates the candidate’s selection to the UPV English Dept, the graduate student is responsible for contacting the latter regarding the necessary paperwork, for completing it, and for obtaining the appropriate visa in a timely manner prior to departure.
 It will also be the responsibility of the graduate student to pay for and to secure his or her own housing there, as well as to pay any fees associated with taking courses while there.
 The Department of Romance Studies will pay for round-trip airfare, up to $1200.

 *Please note that candidates for this position must be native speakers of North American English (since the expectation is that the one who occupies the position will have grown up in the U.S. or Canada and be a representative of North American culture and language).